Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Numerical results

 \subsection{Example 1: $\rho_s=1.1$ g/cm$^3$.}

-We solved the fully nonlinear benchmark problem described above over the time interval $[0,0.012]$s as in \cite{formaggia2001coupling}.
+We solved the fully nonlinear benchmark problem described above over the time interval $[0,0.012]$s.
+This time interval was chosen to be the same as in \cite{formaggia2001coupling}.
+The end-point of this time interval corresponds to the time it takes a forward-moving pressure wave to reach the end of the fluid domain.
 The numerical results obtained using the kinematically coupled $\beta$-scheme were compared with the numerical results obtained using the monolithic scheme by Badia, Quaini and Quarteroni~\cite{badia2008splitting,quaini2009algorithms}.

 Figures~\ref{displfig},~\ref{flow} and~\ref{press} show a comparison between tube diameter, flowrate and mean pressure, respectively, at six different times.
 These results were obtained on the same mesh as the one used for the monolithic scheme in~\cite{quaini2009algorithms}, containing $31 \times 11$ $ \mathbb{P}_1$ fluid nodes.
-More preciesely, we used an isoparametric version of the Bercovier-Pironneau element spaces, also known as the $ \mathbb{P}_1$-iso-$ \mathbb{P}_2$ approximation in which a coarse mesh is used for the pressure (mesh size $h_p$) and a fine mesh for the velocity (mesh step $h_v=h_p/2$).
+More preciesely, we used an isoparametric version of the Bercovier-Pironneau element spaces, also known as the $ \mathbb{P}_1$-iso-$ \mathbb{P}_2$ approximation, in which a coarse mesh is used for the pressure (mesh size $h_p$) and a fine mesh for the velocity (mesh step $h_v=h_p/2$).

-The time step used was $\triangle t = 10^{-4}$ which is the same as the time step used for the monolithic scheme.
+The time step used was $\triangle t = 10^{-4}$, which is the same as the time step used for the monolithic scheme.
 Due to the splitting error, it is well-known that classical splitting schemes usually require smaller time step to achieve the accuracy comparable to that of monolithic schemes.
 However, the new splitting with $\beta = 1$ allows us to use the same time step as in the monolithic method, obtaining comparable accuracy, as shown in~\cite{MarSun} and in Figure~\ref{ACCURACY}.

 The reference solution was defined to be the one obtained with $\triangle t = 10^{-6}$.
 We calculated the relative and absolute $L^2$ errors for the velocity, pressure and displacement between the reference solution and the solutions obtained using $\triangle t = 5\times 10^{-6}, 10^{-5},\; 5 \times 10^{-5}$ and $10^{-4}$.
 Table~\ref{T4} shows the relative error and the convergence rates for the pressure, velocity, and displacement obtained by the kinematically-coupled $\beta$-scheme.
 The graphs in Figure~\ref{ACCURACY} show the absolute error and the convergence in time of the kinematically-coupled $\beta$-scheme and the monolithic scheme by Badia, Quaini and Quarteroni \cite{badia2008splitting,quaini2009algorithms}.